 As a translator, she is the bridge behind the words of cultures, and as a traveller or a hostess, she likes being united and uniting people.
 Her love for languages, nature, Crete and travelling has brought her in the unique team of Petassos.
 Maria is passionate about all types of journeys: The journeys around the Earth, enjoying the peaceful mountains, the enchanting sea, the unique sun, and discovering new worlds, cultures and tastes, as well as the journeys of the mind, as a lover of literature, theatre, dancing, singing, and daydreaming.

-She doesn’t mind getting lost because she likes finding her way, she is excited about anything new and she believes in children, both those who really look small and those we all have inside us.
+She doesn’t mind getting lost because she likes finding her way, she is excited about anything new and she believes in childhood, both in the one that is apparent and the one we have inside us.

 Nektaria Mavroudi is an archaeologist, now a PhD candidate of Prehistoric Archaeology.
 She has participated in numerous Greek and international field projects.
 Her interests include landscape archaeology and Bronze Age architecture, the anthropology of gender and initiation practices concerning different life cycles in prehistoric Aegean.